MaiM0hamed/Agentic-AI-Web-Search-File-System-Python-REPL-to-Your-Assistant/README.md

 Iterate until it fits your workflow

-Think of it as your own personal AI coworker, built and controlled by you.
+Think of Sidekick as your own AI coworker that you build and control.

-🔮 Future Extensions

-Add calendar integration

-Connect to external APIs

-Integrate MCP-based tools

-Improve safety guardrails

-Refactor agent modules

-Add logging & monitoring